Jaafar Abdul Karim: Jaafar Talk (2019-present)

 He contributed to the News Impact Summit in Munich in March 2019, on the theme "Identity & Inclusion: Local News with Diverse Voices."

 In 2019, Abdul Karim began serving as host of a talk show called Jaafar Talk.

 Critical reception and impact

 Against a backdrop of underrepresentation of migrant voices in German journalism, Abdul Karim has gained a large following and furthermore addresses topics of social concern for migrant, Arab, and Muslim communities.
-His reporting is characterized by a lack of fear about addressing topics in Arabic largely considered taboo in Middle Eastern communities, such as LGBTQ rights and sex and sexuality.
+His reporting is characterized by a lack of fear about addressing topics in Arabic that are largely considered taboo in Middle Eastern communities, such as LGBTQ rights, sex and sexuality.